UPDATE- The tips for Kellogg’s 2012 Application are now available online. Please post questions or comments to the new post.

 My comments are in red.
 This year’s essay questions are similar to last year, with a bit of reshuffling.
 Kellogg also rephrases a couple of questions and asks new question in essay 4.
 Finally, Kellogg requests four essays this year, as opposed to five last year.

 Essay #1 –MBA Program applicants – Briefly assess your career progress to date.
-Elaborate on your future career plans and your motivation for pursuing a graduate degree at Kellogg.
+Elaborate on your future career plans and your motivation for pursuing an MBA.
 (600 word limit)

 This question is the same as Kellogg’s #1 for the last several years.
 Kellogg wants to know your goals and the ways you believe Kellogg will help you achieve them.
-As I have said repeatedly, post-MBA goals are front and center in the MBA application.
+As I have said repeatedly, post-MBA goals are front and center in many MBA applications, certainly in the ones that ask you about your aspirations.
 You need to connect the dots between your past, your desired future, and Kellogg to answer this question well.
 Thought and research are prerequisites.

 When writing an earlier Kellogg tip, I referenced an email from a client.
 In the email, he thanked his editor for pushing him to clarify his goals — which he hadn’t wanted to do.
 He acknowledged how important they are.
 Make sure you know why you want an MBA before you start to answer this question.

-Appearing last year as essay 3, this question was “promoted” to the second essay.
-Kellogg of course is famous for its teamwork, and it certainly wants students with strong teamwork skills, but it also wants leaders.
+Kellogg is famous for its teamwork, and it certainly wants students with strong teamwork skills, but it also wants leaders.
 Don’t be taken in by Kellogg’s teamwork mantra and laid-back reputation.
 Employers wants to see leadership in Kellogg’s grads, and you need to show leadership in your application — especially in answering this question.

 This essay allows you to both spotlight your outstanding leadership skills and show your knowledge of Kellogg.
 Go beyond your response to #1 and focus here on leadership.
 A corollary of this tip would be to use #1 to focus on non-leadership aspects of your experience i.e. teamwork.

 As usual, you don’t have a lot of room to elaborate.
 Choose 1-2 examples not discussed in depth elsewhere in the application.
-State how they prepare you for Kellogg in terms of allowing you to demonstrate leadership.
-Don’t forget to answer the last part of the question.
+Discuss how Kellogg’s leadership development programs will allow you to build on your past experiences.

 Essay #3 – Assume you are evaluating your application from the perspective of a student member of the Kellogg Admissions Committee.
-Why would your peers select you to become a member of the Kellogg community?
+Why would you and your peers select you for admission, and what impact would you make as a member of the Kellogg community?
 (600 word limit)